Hi, I'm Nick Blokhin

 Rust vs. C: Which language is easier to learn?

-• Ownership and borrowing: Rust's ownership and borrowing system helps to prevent memory leaks and other common errors.
+• Ownership and borrowing: Rust makes data ownership explicit and helps avoid leaks and invalid references.

 FeatureCRust